Getting Customer Feedback

 - Getting feedback and thoughts on a newly implemented design.

-- Collecting the date of establishments for your end-users companies.
+- Collecting the date of establishment for your end-users companies.

 - Getting info from users who didn't complete certain Userpilot experiences.

 - Asking multiple-choice questions on whether your users like a certain feature or not.